 2. You may lose persons close to you, but you will gain new loved ones

-The unfortunate reality is that not everyone is as accepting of those coming out in the community as we would hope them to be.
-Many LGBT individuals experience painful encounters with family and friends who have trouble adjusting to the person you are.
+The unfortunate reality is that not everyone is as accepting of those coming out as we would hope them to be.
+Many LGBT individuals experience painful encounters with family and friends who have trouble adjusting to the person they are.

 Give them time and space to adapt to who you are and to understand your decision.
-Older folks may need a bit more to accept LGBT older adults than younger ones.
+Older people may need a bit more to accept gay seniors than younger ones.
 Just remember that not all painful encounters need to be a separation that lasts forever.

-On the other hand, there are a lot of LGBT older adults and allies who are there for you to help assist in any way they can.
-Whether it is supporting you by lending an ear to your problems, providing friendship, and even becoming potential partners, reach out to them when you can.
+Remember that there are a lot of LGBT older adults and allies who can help assist you.
+Whether it is supporting you by lending an ear to your problems, providing friendship, or even becoming potential partners, reach out to them when you can.

 3. Explore opportunities to meet other LGBT people

 You’ll definitely want to see what the pool for senior LGBT singles is like, especially if you want to start looking for romance now that you’ve come out.
-Aside from the community, you can meet in a retirement home or through local meetups, you may want to consider online dating.
+Aside from the community, you can meet in a retirement home or through local meetups.
+You may even want to consider online dating.

 Online dating apps, especially senior dating apps or dating websites, are especially excellent at helping singles meet.
 Senior meetup services also work to go beyond just matching up for dating.